 And yeah, Shashvili.

-This is i it's going against everything that I've heard here.
+And this is, it's going against everything that I've heard here.

-This is have to do with South Ossetia.
+This have to do with South Ossetia?

-And he used the Olympics to do that because he was thinking that Russia, because Putin there and uh our president is there, there wouldn't be any retaliation.
+And he used the Olympics to do that because he was thinking that Russia, because Putin there and our president is there, there wouldn't be any retaliation.

 And that's stupidity on his part.

-That's that's that's well Jukashwili, our influence is really great in Georgia.
+Well, Jukashvili, our influence is really great in Georgia.

-And you know, our American influence.
+And, you know, our American influence.

-And what this guy's doing, pulling a card right now, he wants to assert himself as a leader, pro-westerner, uh somebody who wants to be part of the European Union, and he used this part to have the uproar of the whole world against the Russians for for the actions that he took.
+And what this guy is doing, pulling a card right now, he wants to assert himself as a leader, pro-Westerner, somebody who wants to be part of the European Union.

 And that was a mistake on his part.

-He'll backfire on him, you'll see.
+He'll backfire on him.

-I'll tell take this under advisement.
+I'll take this under advisement.

-None of what I have read Has proffered this theory.
+None of what I have read has proffered this theory.

 You have referred to him as a prostitute looking for a better John.

-Well, you know, you're making this guy sound like a Democrat.
+You're making this guy sound like a Democrat.

-Yeah, well, uh, thank you.
+Yeah, well, thank you.

 I don't align myself with anybody.